 Think back - use your reflections from CLASSact to contribute to discussion about the following:

-- What you can do to provide care to people with gout and prioritise Māori and Pacific patients. - New knowledge that might have implications for the health of your patients and community. - How you might implement that new knowledge in practice.
+- ▶ How you can help people who want to know about biological medicines. - New knowledge that might have implications for the health of your patients and community. - ▶ How you might implement that new knowledge in practice.